openebs/website/docs/versioned_docs/version-2.11.0/additional-info/performance.md

 id: performance-testing
 title: Performance testing of OpenEBS
 keywords:
- - Perfomance testing
+ - Performance testing
  - Testing
- - OpenEBS Performance testing
+ - OpenEBS performance testing
 description: A section to guide the user the steps for performance testing of OpenEBS.
 ---